chinchalinchin/chinchalinchin/README.md

 - "pprint" = "puh-PRINT"

 """
+# at first, this helpful little shape
 from re import escape
+# and then some help for those who squint
-import pprint
+import pprint # that alters tint
-import invoke
-import my_heart
-import provoke as smoke
-import thy_art
+# at last, these ready words are spoke
+import invoke # to pry and poke import my_heart # but tender hold import provoke as smoke import thy_art # to break the mold

 def use(this="thought", with_mode="exhaust")
     """